DAOs and Their Two Operating Systems

 For example, what if your mission and the short-term (or even long-term) value of the token are in conflict for a certain decision?

-In each situation, which option should the community choose?
-Which will the community choose?
+In each situation, which option do you want the community to choose?
+Which will the community actually choose?

 If your Operating System and Foundational Materials were clear when you launched, and made clear that your project was prioritizing the mission over the token value, then you’re more likely to have attracted the right community, your community can point to those foundational materials when debating the issue, you’re more likely to pick the first option, and you’re more likely to achieve your mission.